-- 1. Select Object > Polyline from the Annotation dialog menu bar. - 2.
-Enter object parameters as desired in the Annotation dialog. - 3.
-To draw a free-form line, click and hold the left mouse button as you are drawing.
+1. Select Object > Polyline from the Annotation dialog menu bar.

+3. To draw a free-form line, click and hold the left mouse button as you are drawing.
 To draw a straight line, click repeatedly (without holding the left mouse button) to define the vertices.
 Rightclick to complete the line.
 You can move it by dragging the red diamond handle.
 Rightclick again to lock the line in place.